Rule Change: Completed

 - clearly indicate that the notice is a price change notice

-- include the date of the change, the customer’s existing tariffs, and new tariffs so they are easy to compare
+- include the date of the change, the customer’s existing tariffs and new tariffs, inclusive of GST, so they are easy to compare

 - provide a prompt that the customer can access their historical billing and usage data if required.